raspibolt/raspibolt/raspibolt/raspibolt_69_tor.md

 For example, you can:

-* Accept to connect only with peers with a `.onion` address:
+* Accept to connect only with peers that have a `.onion` address:

 In `bitcoin.conf` file, add the following line:
 `onlynet=onion`